MUNsdh/readthedocs/docs/source/Installation and IDE Setup.rst

 - Install Python and troubleshoot the Path variable issue
 - Use a terminal window to run Python code through the interpreter or from a script
+- Differentiate between a code editor and an IDE
+- Become aware of the different Python IDEs and code editors available
+- Briefly describe the differences between IDLE, PyCharm, Atom, and Spyder

 Installing Python
 -----------------